thenielthevis/capstone-project/README.md

 ## Project Overview

-FutureProof motivates users to take care of themselves by making healthy choices visible and rewarding.
+Lifora motivates users to take care of themselves by making healthy choices visible and rewarding.
 The more users engage in positive activities and habits, the healthier and happier their virtual character becomes.

 ---